natcap/invest.users-guide/source/waterpurification.rst

 * **water_yield_workspace**: This is a directory that holds the water yield workspace output which is automatically run before the InVEST Nutrient Retention model.
 The outputs are not necessary to interpret the nutrient retention results; details about the water yield model can be found in its InVEST user's guide chapter.

-* **output\\watershed_outputs.shp**: This is a shapefile which aggregates the nutrient model results per watershed.
+* **output\\watershed_results_nutrient.shp**: This is a shapefile which aggregates the nutrient model results per watershed.
 The fields in the shapefile are dependent on whether the phosphorous, nitrogen, or both were simulated in the run.

    * *mn_run_ind*:  The mean runoff index per watershed.